Andrea Boragno

+Under his leadership in 2010 Alcantara received as certificate of excellence the special Confindustria-Pininfarina Award: the Plate of Presidency of Italian Republic.

 Education

 Boragno earned a master's degree in business administration (MBA) at Bocconi University in Milan after acquiring a bachelor's degree in chemical engineering at Genoa University.

 Career

 Earlier in his career Boragno held positions at companies like Pirelli, Montedison, Himont, and Montefibre in a range of functions from marketing and sales to corporate planning, technical marketing, and finance and accounting.

 In 1990, he joined Alcantara S.p.A., an Italian company belonging to Toray Industries Inc. In 1998, he was appointed CEO of TUA Inc., a New York-based American company resulting from Toray's takeover of Springs Industries’ microfibre business.

-Boragno took over as managing director of Alcantara in 2004 and has been the company's chairman since 2006.
-He became a senior director at Toray Industries Inc. in June 2007.
-Boragno is also deputy chairman of the Fondazione Italia Giappone.
-(Italy-Japan Foundation).